 You can ask the doctor for a direct LDL test, which solves the problem.
 But, a new formula has been developed that is much more accurate for calculating LDL levels when your triglycerides are less than 1.0 mmol/L (100 md/dL).
 Thanks to this calculator, you can figure out accurate LDL levels yourself.
 I had my LDL checked directly, and the calculator was spot on with its result.

-Click the link below, and simply enter your total cholesterol, your HDL, and your triglycerides, and you will get a much more accurate calculation.
+Simply enter your total cholesterol, your HDL, and your triglycerides, and you will get a much more accurate calculation.